devashish234073/html-midi-reader/README.md

+# added midiV2.html

+This file has an audio control included, and the script tag has a song variable which needs to be updated to have the songs that you have in your directory or you can give complete path.

+On every signal received from the MIDI piano, it plays one of those songs.

 # html-midi-reader

 Just click on start receiving and it will receive the data from an MIDI controller be it an actual harware or an android app.